EvryRNA/rnadvisor/example/README.md

 It should return a file `docker_data/output/rp03.csv` with the different predictions.

 A `docker_data/logs` folder is also created with the different logs.

+A computation time is also displayed in the `docker_data/output/time_rp03.csv`.